 - Find a friend who is a few steps ahead of you in their food forest and get cuttings or seeds of their favorite plants.

 - Consider planting some annual vegetables.
 If you don’t have space for a raised garden bed, consider a vertical garden.
 Our favorite is the GreenStalk Vertical Garden.

 - Talk to other friends and neighbors who are growing food.
 Decide who’s growing what and swap!
 I regularly swap my plentiful starfruit, Asian greens and calamondins (small sour oranges) for hot peppers and tomatoes.

 - There are so many types of tropical and subtropical vegetables that will grow far more easily than the traditional veggies we buy at the grocery store.
-Longevity spinach, katuk, moringa, okinawa spinach, and molokhia are a examples that grow from cuttings and can handle our Florida summers.
+Longevity spinach, katuk, moringa, okinawa spinach, amaranth and molokhia are a examples that grow from cuttings and can handle our Florida summers.
 These are often advertised as tropical perennial greens or permaculture plants.
-Plant them once (except molokhia) and they will grow for years!
+Plant them once (except molokhia and amaranth – they’re annuals) and they will grow for years!

-- Join a local seed and plant swap group.
+- Try to join a local seed and plant swap group.
 You will learn so much and get free additions to your food forest.
 Don’t forget to bring something to share!

 Would you like more information or assistance on designing your food forest?

 We have an online course that we developed as an extension of this article.
 You can find it HERE along with several other gardening courses.
 Living Roots Eco Design also offers virtual and in-person consultations and design services.
 For a detailed list of our services, visit our website or contact us by email or phone.